 The trouble started when the Treaty of Paris ended the American Revolution, but left ambiguous the border between Maine, then a district, and the Canadian province of New Brunswick.

 The Treaty of Ghent, which ended the War of 1812, still left the boundary unsettled.
-Conflict seemed inevitable as the British needed the tall pines along the St. John River for the navy’s masts and the Americans had a voracious appetite for lumber.
+Conflict seemed inevitable as the British needed the tall pines along the St. John River for the navy’s masts.
+But the Americans had a voracious appetite for lumber as well.

 Enter John Baker